Androz2091/discord-giveaways/README.md

 // Create a new instance of your new class const manager = new GiveawayManagerWithOwnDatabase(client, {
-    storage: false, // Important - use false instead of a storage path
     updateCountdownEvery: 10000,
     default: {
         botsCanWin: false,